When Do You Need a P.Eng Stamp in Ontario?

 Occupancy Residential, small commercial Assembly, institutional, large commercial

-P.Eng drawings Usually not required Always required
+P.Eng drawings Usually not required Usually required

 Fire alarm Single-stage (simple) Two-stage, voice comm, engineered